 Address: San Francisco Bay, San Francisco, California 94133

 If your group plans to fly into San Francisco, you’ll need to figure out how to get from San Francisco International Airport or Oakland International Airport to the city.
-You can take the train from either location, but if you’re traveling with a large group that may get separated or confused while trying to board BART, a charter bus offers a more direct form of transportation.
+You can take the train from either location, but if you’re traveling with a large group that may get separated or confused while trying to board BART, a shuttle bus offers a more direct form of transportation.

-Your charter bus can also take you straight to your hotel without intermediate stops along the way, which can save you a lot of time if you want to dive straight into your sightseeing itinerary.
+Your San Francisco charter bus can also take you straight to your hotel without intermediate stops along the way, which can save you a lot of time if you want to dive straight into your sightseeing itinerary.
 Keep reading to learn more about SF’s airports.

 San Francisco International Airport